cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 CBOR data items that are fully specified by these rules, and also placing minimal burden on implementations.

+Formally, Common Deterministic Encoding (CDE) is an encoding constraint (named `cde` for short), built from multiple constituent encoding constraints (which may, in turn, be built from multiple constituent encoding constraints).
-As discussed in {{choi}}, CDE combines the constraints of Preferred Serialization with a constraint added by Basic Serialization and another constraint added by CDE itself.
+As discussed in {{choi}}, CDE combines the constraints of `preferred-serialization` with `definite-length-only` and the `lexicographic-map-sorting` constraint.

+{:aside}
+>
-While many CBOR implementations do set out to provide Preferred Serialization, there is less of a practical requirement to fully conform, as generic CBOR decoders do not normally check for Preferred Serialization.
+While many CBOR encoder implementations do set out to provide Preferred Serialization, there is less of a practical requirement to fully conform, as generic CBOR decoders do not normally check for Preferred Serialization.
-However, an application that relies on deterministic representation, during ingestion of an encoded CBOR data item will often need to employ a "CDE-checking decoder", i.e., a CBOR decoder configured to also check that all CDE constraints are satisfied (see also
+In contrast, an application that relies on deterministic representation, during ingestion of an encoded CBOR data item will often need to employ a "CDE-checking decoder", i.e., a CBOR decoder configured to also check that all CDE encoding constraints are satisfied (see also
 {{impcheck}}).
-Here, small deviations from CDE, including deviations from Preferred Serialization, turn into interoperability problems; hence the additional attention of the present document on these constraints.
+Here, small deviations from CDE, including deviations from `preferred-serialization`, turn into interoperability problems; hence the additional attention of the present document on these constraints.

+The remaining section discusses the three constituent encoding constraints from which `cde` is defined.

-## CDE Constraints from Preferred Serialization {#psconstr}
+## The `preferred-serialization` Constraint {#psconstr}

+The `preferred-serialization` encoding constraint is a combination of the `shortest-head` constraint and tag-specific encoding constraints defined to be part of `preferred-serialization`.

+The `shortest-head` constraint is somewhat trivial (see {{exa-pref}} for examples), except for two fine points having to do with the numeric systems underlying CBOR.

+### `shortest-head` and Integer Serialization

 {{Section 4.2.2 of RFC8949@-cbor}} picks up on the interaction of extensibility (CBOR tags) and deterministic encoding.
-CBOR itself uses some tags to increase the range of its basic generic data types, e.g., tags 2/3 extend the range of basic major types 0/1 in a seamless way.
+CBOR itself uses some tags to increase the range of its basic generic data types.
+Specifically, tags 2/3 extend the range of basic major types 0/1 in a seamless way.
 {{Section 4.2.2 of RFC8949@-cbor}} recommends handling this transition the same way as with the transition between different integer representation lengths in the basic generic data model, i.e., by mandating the Preferred Serialization for all integers ({{Section 3.4.3 of RFC8949@-cbor}}; see also {{exa-int}} and {{exa-pref}}).

-{: group="1"}
-1. By adopting the encoding constraints from Preferred Serialization, CDE turns this recommendation into a mandate: Integers that can be represented by basic major type 0 and 1 are encoded using the deterministic encoding defined for them, and integers outside this range are encoded using the Preferred Serialization ({{Section 3.4.3 of RFC8949@-cbor}}) of tag 2 and 3 (i.e., no leading zero bytes).
+By adopting the encoding constraints from Preferred Serialization, CDE turns this recommendation into a mandate: Integers that can be represented by basic major type 0 and 1 MUST be encoded using the (`shortest-head`) deterministic encoding defined for them, and integers outside this range MUST be encoded using the Preferred Serialization ({{Section 3.4.3 of RFC8949@-cbor}}) of tag 2 and 3 (i.e., no leading zero bytes).

+{:aside}
+>
-Most tags capture more specific application semantics and therefore may be harder to define a deterministic encoding for.
+Not only for numbers, most tags capture more specific application semantics than tag 2/3 and therefore may be harder to define a deterministic encoding for.
 While the deterministic encoding of their tag internals is often covered by the _Core Deterministic Encoding Requirements_, the mapping of diverging platform application data types onto the tag contents may require additional attention to perform it in a deterministic way; see
 {{Section 3.2 of -det}} for
-more explanation as well as examples.
+more explanation as well as examples.\\
-As the CDE would continually
+As CDE would continually
 need to address additional issues raised by the registration of new tags, this specification recommends that new tag registrations address deterministic encoding in the context of CDE.
 Note that not in all cases the tag's deterministic encoding constraints will be confined to its definition of Preferred Serialization.

+### `shortest-head` and {{IEEE754}} Floating Point

 A particularly difficult field to obtain deterministic encoding for is floating point numbers, partially because they themselves are often obtained from processes that are not entirely deterministic between platforms.
 See {{Section 3.2.2 of -det}} for more details.
-{{Section 4.2.2 of RFC8949@-cbor}} presents a number of choices that need to be made to obtain the CBOR Common Deterministic Encoding (CDE).
+{{Section 4.2.2 of RFC8949@-cbor}} presents a number of choices that need to be made to obtain deterministic representation, some of which are application-level choices.
-Here, CDE entirely recurs to Preferred Serialization and does *not* itself define any additional constraints.
+To obtain the CBOR Common Deterministic Encoding (CDE), this specification entirely recurs to the `shortest-head` component of Preferred Serialization and does *not* itself define any additional constraints.

+Similar to the `shortest-head` constraint for major types 0 to 6, floating point values are represented with the shortest head ({{Section 3 of RFC8949@-cbor}}) that preserves the value of the data item.
+This means that the application has no control over the representation size, e.g., the number 1.0 will always be serialized as a binary16 floating point number (0xf93c00) as that is the shortest representation that preserves the value.
+It also means that generic decoders often will expand floating point numbers to a single size that is convenient on the platform (such as binary64).

-However, this BCP responds to a perceived need to clarify some of the Preferred Serialization constraints.
+The rest of this section responds to a perceived need to clarify some of the Preferred Serialization constraints for floating point values.
 Specifically, CDE specifies (in the order of the bullet list at the end of {{Section 4.2.2 of RFC8949@-cbor}}):

 {: group="1"}
-2. Besides the mandated use of Preferred Serialization, there is no further specific action for the two different zero values, e.g., an encoder that is asked by an application to represent a negative floating point zero will generate 0xf98000.
+1. Besides the mandated use of Preferred Serialization, there is no further specific action for the two different zero values, e.g., an encoder that is asked by an application to represent a negative floating point zero (-0.0) will generate 0xf98000.
-3. There is no attempt to mix integers and floating point numbers, i.e., all floating point values are encoded as the preferred floating-point representation that accurately represents the value, independent of whether the floating point value is, mathematically, an integral value (choice 2 of the second bullet).
+2. There is no attempt to mix integers and floating point numbers, i.e., all floating point values are encoded as the preferred floating-point representation that accurately represents the value, independent of whether the floating point value is, mathematically, an integral value (choice 2 of the second bullet in {{Section 4.2.2 of RFC8949@-cbor}}).
-4. Apart from finite and infinite numbers, {{IEEE754}} floating point values include NaN (not a number) values {{-numbers}}.
+3. Apart from finite and infinite numbers, {{IEEE754}} floating point values include NaN (not a number) values {{-numbers}}.
    In CDE, there is no special handling of NaN values, except a clarification that the
    Preferred Serialization rules also apply to NaNs (with zero or non-zero payloads), using the encoding of NaNs as defined in Section 6.2.1 of {{IEEE754}}.
+   Note that {{IEEE754}} leaves several details about handling NaNs implementation-defined; CBOR makes several decisions here:
-   Specifically, this means that shorter forms of encodings for a NaN are used when that can be achieved by only removing trailing zeros in the NaN payload (example serializations are available in
+   Specifically, shorter forms of encodings for a NaN are used when that can be achieved by only removing trailing zeros in the NaN payload (example serializations are available in
    {{Section A.1.2 of -numbers}}; see also the aside below).